-If this is the first time you are planning to cook in a hostel, or you haven't had much luck in the past, here are a couple of tips that will help you.
+If this is your first time planning to cook in a hostel or you haven't had much luck in the past, here are a couple of tips to help you.

 1. Keep an Eye on Perishables